mantidproject/dockerfiles/development/readme.md

 # Mantid development environment in Docker

 Docker container for building, testing and developing Mantid.
+If your host system is Windows then it might be better to setup a [Windows Subsystem for Linux (WSL2)](https://developer.mantidproject.org/WindowsSubsystemForLinux.html).

 ## Base images and versions